uperl/Test2-Tools-URL/README.md

 This set of [Test2](https://metacpan.org/pod/Test2) tools helps writing tests against URLs, represented as either strings, or as objects that stringify to URLs (such as [URI](https://metacpan.org/pod/URI) or [Mojo::URL](https://metacpan.org/pod/Mojo::URL)).

+The idea is that you may be writing tests against URLs, but you may only care about one or two components, and you may not want to worry about decoding the URL or breaking the components up.
+The URL may be nested deeply.
+This tool is intended to help!

 # FUNCTIONS